SolarisFN/Solaris-Document/README.md

 * [x] **Pedophilia** *(Extremely serious behavior involving minors that cannot be ignored.)*
 * [x] **Scamming** *(Providing promised content or perks to a donator, then later removing or revoking them without reason.)*

+> [!NOTE]
-> ***Note:*** People who were involved in these actions are named in this document.
+> ***People who were involved in these actions are named in this document.
 Some helpers who contributed asked to remain anonymous for their safety or peace of mind.
-Their names have been hidden and we fully respect their privacy.
+Their names have been hidden and we fully respect their privacy.***